Google Photos: History

 In February 2017, Google updated the "Albums" tab on the Android app to include three separate sections; one for the phone's camera roll, with different views for sorting options (such as people or location); another for photos taken inside other apps; and a third for the actual photo albums.
 In March, Google added an automatic white balance feature to the service.
 The Android app and website were the first to receive the feature, with a later rollout to the iOS app.
 Later in March, updates to the service enabled uploading of photos in a "lightweight preview" quality for immediate viewing on slow cellular networks before a higher-quality upload later while on faster Wi-Fi.
 The feature also extends to sharing photos, in which a low-resolution image will be sent before being updated with a higher-quality version.
 In April, Google added video stabilization.
 The feature creates a duplicate video to avoid overwriting the original clip.

 In May 2017, Google announced several updates to Google Photos.
 "Suggested Sharing" reminds users to share captured photos after the fact, and also groups photos based on faces and suggests recipients based on facial recognition.
 "Shared Libraries" lets two users share a central repository for all photos or specific categories of images.
 "Photo Books" are physical collections of photos, offered either as softcover or hardcover albums, with Photos automatically suggesting collections based on face, location, trip, or other distinction.
 Towards the end of the month, Google introduced an "Archive" feature that lets users hide photos from the main timeline view without deleting them.
 Archived content still appears in relevant albums and in search.
 In June, the new sharing features announced in May began rolling out to users.

 In December 2018, Google doubled the number of photos and videos users can store in a private Google Photos Live Album.
 The number increased from 10,000 to 20,000 photos, which is equivalent to the capacity for shared albums.

 In September 2019, Google Photos introduced a new social media-like feature called "Memories" similar to the Stories feature in Instagram and Facebook which highlights past photos to give their users a nostalgic feeling.

 On June 25, 2020, Google Photos introduced a major redesign to the mobile and web apps, accompanied by a new, simplified logo.

+In March 2024, The New York Times reported that Google Photos was being used in a facial recognition program by Unit 8200, a surveillance unit of the Israeli Defense Forces, to surveil Palestinians in Gaza amid the Gaza war.
+Intelligence officers told the Times that the unit uploads databases of known faces to the service and uses its search functions to identify individuals.
+A Google spokesman commented that the service is free and "does not provide identities for unknown people in photographs."